 - Keep valuables low‑key.
 We don’t flash jewellery, and we keep phones secure in crowds.

-- Use zipped bags.
-In packed stations, we keep backpacks in front of us.
+- Use zipped bags; in packed stations, we keep backpacks in front of us.

-If something feels off, we move carriages at the next stop or get off where it’s well-lit and populated.
+If something feels off, we move carriages at the next stop or get off where it’s well‑lit and populated.
+It’s better to pause and reset than to push through feeling uncomfortable.

 Backup plans for late nights and service changes

-A small backup plan prevents big headaches.
+A small backup plan prevents big headaches when navigating public transport in foreign cities, especially at night.

-Our standard backup checklist:
+Our standard backup checklist

 - Know at least one “safe return” option (night bus line, main station route, or pre‑booked transfer).